-Ali Ahadi is a Vancouver based artist and writer.
-His interdisciplinary practice spans from site-specific ephemeral installations to sculpture, photo and video-based works.
-Consisting of representational images, composite objects and text projections, that propose certain ways of approaching particular conceptual dualities, Ahadi’s work is constituted through addressing the problems of presentation and representation, monsteration and demonstration, and, finally, the relationships between aesthetics and contingent forms of abstractions that are not reducible to the conventional artistic determination, within politically charged situation.
+Consisting of representational images, videos, composite objects and texts, that propose certain ways of approaching conceptual dualities, Ahadi’s work is constituted through addressing the problems of presentation and representation, monsteration and demonstration, and, finally, the relationships between aesthetics and contingent forms of abstractions that are irreducible to the conventional artistic determination.

-In Ahadi’s work, the artistic may happen, not necessarily within the aestheticized presence, rather through creation of situations in which the heterogeneity of multiple dualities induces the transformation of an informe into a new form.
-His artistic and scholarly methodology involves dealing with the roles “contingency” and “Event” play in the politics of Subjectivization.
+In Ahadi’s work, the artistic is contingent and thus, may happen, not within the aestheticized presence, rather through the creation of particular situations in which the heterogeneity of multiple dualities induces the transformation of an informe into a new form.

 Ahadi’s doctoral research devises two new models for a critical approach to historical and contemporary issues in art, politics, and philosophy.
 These models are “Thought-Activism” and the “Visitor”.
 Thought-activism is a strategic and an ontological approach to the categories of “language” and “seeing” concerning the formation of a mutually inclusive account for “action” and “thought”, i.e., acting contingent upon thought, and thinking if and only if acting.
 In short, thought-activism is to be thought of as where the question of “what is to be done?” is bound with that of “what is to be thought?” and vice versa.
 The subject-figure of the Visitor is a reconfiguration of the category of the art spectator and of the art audience into the encountering subject position of the art Visitor